Brainman643/Exmo/README.md

 ### Usage of Athenticated API, Wallet API and Excode API

-Resolve `IAuthenticatedApi` to access Athenticated API, Wallet API and Excode API.
+Resolve the `IAuthenticatedApi` to access Athenticated API, Wallet API and Excode API.

 Getting the list of the user's open orders: